erictt/computer-science-learning/source/_posts/cs6250/week-6-router-design-and-algorithems-part-2.md

 ## Scheduling and Head of Line Blocking

-### Scheduling
+### The Scheduling Problem

-* The **Scheduling** problem
 * Let’s assume that we have an N-by-N crossbar switch with N input lines, N output lines, and N^2 crosspoints.
 Each crosspoint needs to be controlled (on/off), and we need to make sure that each input link is connected with at most one output link.
 Also, we want to maximize the number of input/output links pairs that communicate in parallel for better performance.
 * A simple scheduling algorithm is the “**take-the-ticket** algorithm”.
     * Each output line maintains a distributed queue for all input lines that want to send packets to it.
 When an input line intends to send a packet to a specific output line, it requests a ticket.
 Then, the input line waits for the ticket to be served.
 At that point, the input line connects to the output line, the crosspoint is turned on, and the input line sends the packet.
 * For example, let’s consider the figure below that shows three input lines that want to connect to four output lines.
 Next to each input line, we see the queue of the output lines it wants to connect with.
 For example, input lines A and B want to connect with output lines 1, 2, and 3.